 The Rakuten Group conducts compliance training for executives and employees in order to raise awareness of legal compliance.

 The Rakuten Group understands the importance of creating and maintaining an environment where the human rights of all employees are respected and job responsibilities can be carried out on the basis of mutual trust.
-Training is held for executives and employees to raise awareness of sexual harassment and other issues, and realize this vision.
+Training is held for executives and employees to raise awareness of harassment and other issues, and realize this vision.

-The Rakuten Group has also established a harassment consultation desk to respond to reports of harassment and related complaints, and ensure that behavior constituting sexual harassment is dealt with appropriately.
+The Rakuten Group has also established a harassment consultation desk to respond to reports of harassment and related complaints, and ensure that behavior constituting harassment is dealt with appropriately.

 The Rakuten Group has set up internal and external hotlines for Group employees to report violations or suspected violations of regulatory requirements, corporate ethical tenets, the Rakuten Group Regulations, or other company rules or regulations, and related issues.

 Measures Related to Illegal and Restricted Trade in Wildlife

 Since its founding, Rakuten’s core mission has been to empower people and society through the internet.
 In accordance with the Rakuten Group Code of Ethics, we are committed to contributing to society as we build the corporate value of the Group.
 As part of our commitment to this mission and our cultural and ethical values, Rakuten is committed to working with our merchant partners to ensure their businesses are conducted in accordance with all applicable local and international laws and that products available on our e-commerce marketplaces are sourced in an appropriate and legal manner.